A trust is an estate planning document that manages the distribution of a person’s estate. A trust is created when:

 All trusts have the advantage of allowing the grantor significant flexibility in determining how their estate is distributed.
 The trust can contain instructions as to:

-- Who are the Beneificiaries of the estate.
+- Who are the beneficiaries of the estate

 Trusts can also be structured to take advantage of beneficial tax treatment and avoid estate taxes.

-If you are interested in learning more about Trusts, contact me for a free initial consultation and I will be happy to answer your questions.
+If you are interested in learning more about trusts, contact me online for a free initial consultation and I will be happy to answer your questions.